ELEC ENG 4055 - Systems Engineering Management

 North Terrace Campus - Semester 1 - 2018

 Course Code ELEC ENG 4055 Course Systems Engineering Management Coordinating Unit School of Electrical & Electronic Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge Completion of at least two years of an engineering degree program Course Description System thinking; The principles of systems engineering and systems management; Life cycle management; System engineering process overview.
 Requirements management: user requirements, functional analysis, system requirements, verification, system architecture, system and subsystem design, validation and test and evaluation; Engineering review processes; System engineering tools; Through life sustainment of systems; Design and operation of product-service systems; Engineering of enduring systems; Relationship to project management.

-Course Coordinator: Dr Brian NgLecturer: Mr Alf Grasso
+Course Coordinator: Associate Professor Brian NgLecturer: Mr Alf Grasso

 Office: Ingkarni Wardl level 3 room 3.58

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to: